Dudleya cymosa subsp. cymosa: Taxonomic history

 The original description is from 1858 by Charles Antoine Lemaire, in the 10th issue of L'Illustration Horticole, as Echeveria cymosa.
-The type locality is probably California, as the description simply states "Californie?
-Třes distincte!"
-As there was no authentic type specimen, the neotype for the species is an illustration by John Gilbert Baker of Cotyledon cymosa in Refugio Botanicum.
+Lemaire's plants came from cultivated plants in Europe, with their original locality simply listed as "California".
+As there was no authentic type specimen, the neotype for the species is an illustration by John Gilbert Baker of his subsequent combination, Cotyledon cymosa, in William Saunder's Refugio Botanicum.

-In their work on North American Crassulaceae, Nathaniel Lord Britton and Joseph Nelson Rose placed Echeveria cymosa as Dudleya cymosa.
-With the recognition of infraspecific taxa, it became Dudleya cymosa subsp. cymosa.
-Reid Moran in the 1950s recognized a larger subspecies of Dudleya cymosa known as subsp. gigantea based on its larger size, but additional data proved this subspecies invalid, as the supposed larger size was not evident after numerous collections and data from cultivation.
+In their work on North American Crassulaceae, Nathaniel Lord Britton and Joseph Nelson Rose described the genus Dudleya and moved a number of species into the new genus, creating Dudleya cymosa.
+With the recognition of other infraspecific taxa, the autonym Dudleya cymosa subsp. cymosa was created.
+Reid Moran in the 1950s recognized a larger subspecies of Dudleya cymosa known as subsp. gigantea based on its larger size, but additional data proved this subspecies invalid, as the supposed larger size was not evident after numerous collections and data from cultivation, and it was synonymized back to D. c. cymosa.

 Phylogenetics

-This plant is a diploid, with a chromosome number of n = 17, the base number for Dudleya.
+Plants of this subspecies are typically diploid, with a chromosome number of n = 17, the base number for Dudleya.
 Phylogenetic analysis has placed this plant with the closely related to Dudleya cymosa subsp. paniculata and Dudleya abramsii subsp. setchellii.
-The other subspecies of Dudleya cymosa are not closely related.
+The other subspecies of Dudleya cymosa may not be closely related.

 Distribution and habitat

 This species is endemic to California.
-It is distributed throughout the California Coast Ranges, reaching a northern extent in Humboldt County, also distributed in the Sierra Nevada, and in the Santa Monica Mountains.
+It is distributed throughout the California Coast Ranges, reaching a northern extent in Humboldt County, and is also found throughout the Sierra Nevada, and more rarely in the Santa Monica Mountains of Southern California.
 It is found in rocky outcroppings, talus slopes, and shaded canyon slopes.